 "There should some type of technical devices which must be installed near the gate to detect goods and items smuggled by high ranking government officials."
-[P27, 51 Years Old, Male, Customs official, Muhmand Dara, Nangarhar]
+[P27, 51 Years Old, Male, 16 Years of Education, Customs official, Pashtun, Customs Department, Muhmand Dara, Nangarhar]

 "The government should install scanning machines and doors at the border gates so that coming goods and people can be easily scanned to prevent destructive materials and persons, and also the government should install weighing machines to control the vehicle in order to do not load more and don't destroy roads."
-[117, 25 years old, Male, border police, Tanai, Khost]
+[117, 25, Male, 16 years, Deputy of border police, Pashtun, Ministry of Defense, Tanai, Khost]

 "There is widespread corruption in the customs house which should be prevented or eliminated.
 The gate should become formal and transit one.
 Also, a Consulate should be open here.
 The main road should be reconstructed because people from Gardez city cannot arrive on time."
-[P57, 29 years old, Male, Border Police, Dand Patan, Paktia]
+[P57, 29 years old, Male, 4 years of education, Border Police, Pashtun, Ministry of Education, Dand Patan, Paktia]